anshulsinha1/617_16S_Tutorial/README.md

-# Microbiome 617 Data Analysis Tutorial
+# Microbiome 617 - Analyzing Microbiome Data

 How to go from raw 16S rRNA gene sequencing reads to biologically informative data and figures